sishar444/project-proposal/PLANNING.md

 ### Python Package Requirements

-The application does not require any third-party packages, except [pytest](https://docs.pytest.org/en/latest/) for testing purposes.
+The application requires two third-party packages, [pytest](https://docs.pytest.org/en/latest/) for testing purposes and [requests](http://docs.python-requests.org/en/master/) for api calls.

-The application does however make extensive use of the requests, datetime, os and csv modules.
+The application does however make extensive use of the json, datetime, math, os and csv modules.

 ### Hardware Requirements